jhgarner/Xest-Window-Manager/xest-site/userguide.rst

 ---------------

-Xest keeps a stack of popped tilers in it's memory. when you pop a window, it gets removed from the tree.
-You can add it back into the tree using the Push action, its inverse.
+Xest keeps a stack of popped tilers in it's memory.
+When you pop a window, it gets removed from the tree.
+You can add it back into the tree using the Push action.

-Unlike other Window Managers, Xest doesn't have a dedicated Action for moving windows to other desktops or swapping orders.
+Unlike other Window Managers, Xest doesn't have a dedicated Action for moving windows to other desktops.
 Instead, you have to use popping and pushing to accomplish that.

 One of the benefits to this is Xest can yank entire sections of your tree at